OWASP/www-board/elections/2024_elections.md

 ----

-**$${\color{red}Red}$$Directors are solely responsible for maintaining good standing as a paid member throughout their term, or a vote of confidence will be held by the Board.
+@@ text in purple (and bold)@@ Directors are solely responsible for maintaining good standing as a paid member throughout their term, or a vote of confidence will be held by the Board.
 This has happened several times in the past.
 We strongly urge Director-elects to take out sufficient membership to cover their entire term to avoid issues with standing.
-Adding a two year membership to your current membership or changing to a Lifetime membership is the ideal way to avoid this issue entirely.**$${\color{red}Red}$$
+Adding a two year membership to your current membership or changing to a Lifetime membership is the ideal way to avoid this issue entirely. @@ text in purple (and bold)@@
 <br>
 <br>